 Downtown Bloomington has a certain aesthetic that continues to define its character.
-Since the adoption of the last Comprehensive Plan, architecture, parking, historic preservation, student housing, an emerging population of persons experiencing homelessness, employment, hotels, convention center expansion, retail mix, and other hot topics have generated community conversations.
-These issues reflect the complex nature of Downtown's vibrancy.
+Since the adoption of the last Comprehensive Plan, architecture, parking, historic preservation, student housing, an emerging population of persons experiencing homelessness, employment, hotels, convention center expansion, retail mix, and other hot topic issues have played out.
+These issues are good proxies for Downtown's vibrancy.
 They stimulate a continuous community dialogue among residents, businesses, and visitors over the look and feel of Downtown.
 This look and feel is especially important in regards to both real and perceived safety concerns.
 Public discourse, information exchange, and positive economic change are good ways to channel this energy into practices that will sustain Downtown's prominence as the inclusive heart of Bloomington.

+Attitudes of complacency and standardization can begin to erode Downtown's success and should be avoided.
 The 2005 Downtown Vision and Infill Strategy Plan, developed as a result of the 2002 Growth Policies Plan, established character areas and helped to better guide specific building design and architecture features.
 The character areas described in that plan became overlay districts in the Unified Development Ordinance (UDO), which created height, design, and bulk regulations for each character area.
 These regulations have helped to shape many of the newer developments in Downtown.
-However, details on building height, mass, design, and uses need some revision as Downtown continues to grow and evolve.
-There is a need for clearer policy guidance for each character area.

-Fine-tuning of design guidelines, building height, massing, and other site details, such as the ability for student-oriented housing to be adaptively reused for other market segments, are in order as Bloomington moves forward.
+However, details on building height, mass, design, and uses are coming under scrutiny as Downtown continues to grow and evolve.
+Avoiding standardized templates or boilerplate proposals for new building projects recognizes the need for alternative compliance with the UDO and much clearer policy guidance for each character area.
+Form-based codes and/or fine-tuning of design guidelines, building height, massing, and other site details, such as the ability for student-oriented housing to be adaptively reused for other market segments, are in order as Bloomington moves forward.
 The community also cannot lose sight of the need to better define its expectations for the Downtown public realm.
-After all, an active and lively public realm is what makes downtowns so special.
+After all, an active and lively public realm is what makes downtowns so unique.
 Guiding new developments in these areas will help Downtown maintain and strengthen its economic vitality and visual attractiveness as a great place to be.